 Is there any financial compensation for being an Executor?

 If you are to receive a gift from the Will, generally the court considers that to be the reward for all your work.
-If you are not to benefit from the Will, you can apply to the Court for an Executor's commission.
+If you are not to benefit from the Will, you can apply to the Court for an Executor's commission to pay you for the trouble you have gone to in administering the estate.
 You will always be compensated for out-of-pocket expenses for your work as Executor.

 Can I resign if I've been appointed an Executor?